Financial Planning for Alzheimer's and Dementia Care

 Private Pay

-Utilizing private funds can be a strategy to pay for Alzheimer's and dementia care.
-These funds can come from personal savings, retirement accounts, asset sales like real estate or financial contributions from family members.
-Private funds grant you greater control over care choices, especially since insurance often does not cover long-term care.
+Using private funds can be a strategy to pay for Alzheimer's and dementia care.
+These funds come from personal savings, retirement accounts, asset sales like real estate or financial contributions from family members.
+Private funds grant you greater control over care choices, especially since insurance often doesn't cover long-term care.

 1. 1